The importance of planning ahead

 In a nutshell, Karen rants about the Big Sur installer needing so much space, that Macs with a 128GB SSD can’t install it.
 Furthermore, this is Apple’s fault.
 In Karen’s case, her Mac has 128GB of storage and had less than 12.2GB free.
 Not only is this a bad idea as the SSD does not have an optimal amount of free space to shuffle data around (wear leveling), wearing the SSD out faster, it also impacts speed.
 But that’s a discussion for another time.

 Once the required 12.2GB was freed up, the Big Sur installer was downloaded.
 For you math geeks at home, yes, that means there was véry little space remaining by the time the download was done.
-At that point of course the installer needed to be opened so it could do it’s thing and Karen was informed an additional 10GB of space is required for the OS upgrade.
+At that point, of course, the installer needed to be opened so it could do its thing and Karen was informed an additional 10GB of space is required for the OS upgrade.

 Karen’s bio states “she lives and breathes Apple” but apparently upgrading the operating system is a new experience.
 Most of us know through experience the installer needs working space.
 You need several gigabytes for the installer to write data to the SSD, restart, and then do the actual installation.
 This is nothing new.

-If Karen had taken just a few seconds to lookup the system requirements for Big Sur, she would have found the following information on the Apple website:
+If Karen had taken just a few seconds to look up the system requirements for Big Sur, she would have found the following information on the Apple website:

-What do you know, 35.5GB available storage space is one of the requirements.
+What do you know, 35.5GB of available storage space is one of the requirements.
 We know Karen did not do this simple research as she states: